Schedule a classroom presentation about our services for your class/group.

 San Diego, CA. I obtained my Bachelor's Degree from SDSU, and completed my Graduate

 program at Argosy University.
-I am grateful to offer individuals a space to gain
+I am grateful to offer individuals a space to gain awareness

-awareness and develop strategies that put them in the driver’s seat of their life’s
+and develop strategies that put them in the driver’s seat of their life’s

 challenges.
 I always knew that I wanted to be in the helping profession and I am lucky

 and honored to be able to do this work.
-As a Black Therapist, I see the value of
+As a Black Therapist, I see the value of representation

-those in improving their life and situation most quickly and effectively.
+their life and situation most quickly and effectively.

-Nidya Ramirez Ibarra, LMFT79561 (she/her/hers)
+Nidya Ramirez Ibarra, LMFT117868 (she/ella)

 Nidya Ramirez Ibarra is a bilingual (English/Spanish) Licensed Marriage and Family